 This form is meant to help guide you through your career exploration process and job search action plan.
 Continue to revisit this form as you learn more information about yourself and the career world.
 It's all right to leave sections blank, save, and come back to the form to change or include more information as you're developing your plan.
-Use this guide while you are working with your alumni career counselor.
+Use this guide while you are working with your alumni career coaching.
 This plan will help you be more strategic and make better career decisions.

 We offer a range of career education resources for recent, mid-level and experienced alumni to help navigate the job search process and manage career development.